incrediblemhi/incrediblemhi/README.md

  - 🦀 I love Rust

  - 🔭 I’m currently working:
-   - Butler a batteries included web framework for Rust
+   - Butler: a batteries included web framework for Rust
    - A lightweight and simple IDE for Rust

 <!--